Skip to content

 The Peak District Boundary Walk book includes a detailed route description, Ordnance Survey 1:25,000-scale maps and information about places of interest and local facilities.

-Created by Friends of the Peak District, a branch of CPRE Peak District and South Yorkshire, the book examines some of the key issues facing the national park and how the Friends of the Peak District have campaigned for over 90 years to safeguard our most precious landscapes.
+Created by Friends of the Peak District, a branch of CPRE Peak District and South Yorkshire, the book examines some of the key issues facing the national park and how the Friends of the Peak District have campaigned for 100 years to safeguard our most precious landscapes.

 Report a problem with the route